 When you think about adoption, you probably picture an adorable little baby matched with a couple who are ecstatic over finally achieving their dream of building their family.
 That was always the picture in my mind when I thought about adoption.
 And that is often the case.
-But, adoption is not just for babies.
+But adoption is not just for babies.

 When I received my first call about doing an adult adoption, I thought, how interesting.
-And, I was intrigued.
+And I was intrigued.
 Why would one adopt an adult?
 So, I did my research and set up the consultation.
 When I met Michael* (age 76) and Tina* (age 32), he referred to Tina as his daughter, and she called him dad.
 They told me how Michael dated Tina’s mother for ten years when Tina was a young child, and during that time they formed a loving, father-daughter relationship.
 Though Tina’s mother and Michael’s adult relationship ended, theirs did not.
 Michael continued to be a father figure to Tina.
 He was the one who attended her high school and college graduations.
 He bought her first car.
 He paid for college.
 Now she was engaged, and Tina always wanted Michael to walk her down the aisle.
 They both wanted Michael to be the father of the bride.

 So, first I explained the legal requirements.
 (1) Both parties must be over the age of 18.
 Check.
 (2) The adoptee must be younger than the adopter.
 Check.
 (3) The adoptee must not be the spouse of the Adopter (seriously).
 Check.
 (4) The spouse of the adopter must consent to the adoption.
 Check.

 Next, I explained the legal consequences.
-An adoption is final, and may only be set aside if there was fraud.
+An adoption is final and may only be set aside if there was fraud.
 It will create a legal parent-child relationship, and the law will treat Tina as if she were the natural child of Michael.
 Both will assume the legal rights and responsibilities of a parent-child relationship, including inheritance rights.
 There may be tax consequences so they should consult with their tax specialist.

-Finally, I explained the legal process.
-I prepare a written Adult Adoption Agreement which they enter into like a contract.
+Finally, I explain the legal process.
+I prepare a written Adult Adoption Agreement which they enter like a contract.
 Then we file an Adult Adoption Petition with the court.
-There is no home study needed, because Tina is an adult.
-So, the process is quicker and cheaper than other adoptions (a home study costs between $700-$4,500 and takes usually 6-12 months to complete).
+There is no home study needed because Tina is an adult.
+So, the process is quicker and cheaper than other adoptions (a home study costs between $700-$4,500 and usually takes 6-12 months to complete).
 There is no need to obtain parental consent from Tina’s birth mother or birth father.
 After we file the Petition, we obtain a date for the adoption finalization hearing.
-If the court is satisfied the adoption will be in the best interests of the parties and the public and there is no reason why the adoption should not be granted the court shall approve the Adoption Agreement and make an Order of Adoption declaring the the person adopted is the child of the adoptive parent.
+If the court is satisfied the adoption will be in the best interests of the parties and the public and there is no reason why the adoption should not be granted the court shall approve the Adoption Agreement and make an Order of Adoption declaring the person adopted is the child of the adoptive parent.

 Tina’s mother remains her mother.
-She can keep her name as it is, or change it so she shares Michael’s surname.
+She can keep her name as it is or change it so she shares Michael’s surname.
 She will get a new birth certificate listing Michael as her father.